sg-developer-portal/doc-portal-publisher-guide/get-started.md

    <img src="assets/new-publishing/publishing-guide.gif"/>
 </div>

+1. Clone the content starter kit from [GitLab](https://sgts.gitlab-dedicated.com/innersource/sgts/devportal/docs-portal-content-starter-kit).
-1. Write and preview your documentation on your machine with tools such as [Docsify](/get-started?id=create-and-preview-markdown) for Markdown, and [ReDoc](/get-started?id=preview-oas) for OpenAPI
+2. Write and preview your documentation on your machine with tools such as [Docsify](/get-started?id=create-and-preview-markdown) for Markdown, and [ReDoc](/get-started?id=preview-oas) for OpenAPI
-2. Create a GitHub/GitLab repository and push your documentation to it
+3. Create a GitHub/GitLab repository and push your documentation to it
-3. Log in to the documentation service with your TechPass account
+4. Log in to the documentation service with your TechPass account
-4. Go through the guided publishing flow via the [publisher app](https://docs.developer.gov.sg/teamdocs/products).
+5. Go through the guided publishing flow via the [publisher app](https://docs.developer.gov.sg/teamdocs/products).

 ## Quickstart